sherlockdoyle/cStDf/README.md

 }
 ```

+You can create the MD5 hash of the flag by running `echo -n "cStDf{flag}" | md5sum`.

 You can either create the summary from the `description.md` file by running `npm run create-summary`, or add it manually.

 ### `Sol.md`